Stalkie666/MyownSnake/README.md

 # MyownSnake
-This snake game is made by me in wpf
+This snake game is made by me in WinForm